mauricedb/ParseLocals/readme.md

 Note: The parser assumes the code is valid Visual FoxPro source code.
 If the code isn't valid errors may occur.

-Any feedback will be appreciated, email me at mauricedb@computer.org Future updates will be posted on my web site: http://www.TheProblemSolver.nl
+Any feedback will be appreciated, email me at maurice.de.beijer@gmail.com

 Copyright.
 All source code and documentation contained in this zip file has been